-In June 2004, the Nevada Gaming Commission ("NGC"), acting upon recommendation of the Nevada State Gaming Control Board ("GCB"), granted Universal Entertainment Corporation ("Universal") a two-year manufacturer's license for gaming machines.
-In March 2005, Universal also received approval from the Nevada Gaming Commission to hold 100% ownership in Aruze USA, Inc., which is a shareholder of Wynn Resorts, Limited.
-The Nevada Gaming Commission issued a manufacturer's license to Universal without limitation in July 2006.
-In August 2011, Universal surrendered its gaming manufacturer's license to the Nevada Gaming Commission.
+In June 2004, the Nevada Gaming Commission ("NGC"), acting upon recommendation of the Nevada Gaming Control Board ("GCB"), granted Universal Entertainment Corporation ("Universal"), a two-year manufacturer's license for gaming machines.
+In March 2005, Universal also received approval from the NGC to hold 100% ownership in Aruze USA, Inc., which at that time was a shareholder of Wynn Resorts, Limited.
+The NGC issued a manufacturer's license to Universal without limitations in July 2006.
+In August 2011, Universal surrendered its gaming manufacturer's license to the GCB and NGC.